 In an article on the Institute of Science in Society website, we learn just what kind of people are running the Monsanto company, and what they plan for the future of genetically modified plants and seeds.

 In 1998, two years after the introduction of genetically modified organisms (GMOs) in Canada, a farmer named Percy Schmeiser received a lawsuit notice from Monsanto which alleged that Mr. Schmeiser was growing Roundup Ready canola without a license from Monsanto and that this was a patent infringement.

-The Schmeisers fought Monsanto in court, and lost the first two cases.
+The Schmeiser fought Monsanto in court and lost the first two cases.
 The Court ruled after a two-and-half-week trial that it was the first patent infringement case on a higher life form in the world.
 The Judge’s ruling and Percy Schmeiser’s name became famous overnight:

 The Schmeisers tracked down the source of the contamination.
-It was their neighbour who had planted GM crops in 1996 with no fence or buffer between them.
+It was their neighbor who had planted GM crops in 1996 with no fence or buffer between them.

 Percy Schmeiser effectively raised several important questions at the Supreme Court Appeal:

 - Can living organisms, seeds, plants, genes, and human organs be owned and protected by corporate patents on intellectual property?